Awesome Succulents that Grow Tall

 This plant needs bright indirect sunlight and should be watered from the bottom of the pot.
 Be careful not to over water the plant.

 There are several types of Snake plants including: Bird’s Nest, Golden Hahnii, Starfish snake plant and Whale fin.
 The tallest variety (S. stuckyi) can grow up to 10 feet.
+The smaller varieties are among the best drought tolerant house plants.

 The most common disease this plant suffers from is root rot caused by over watering.